 Evan Mallon ’20 M.F.A., a graduate of the Clarion Science Fiction and Fantasy Writer’s Workshop, was drawn to the program for the opportunity to grow as a writer—and because of its commitment to diversity and individualized education.

 “It very much seems like an organization that’s actually standing behind its mission statement,” he said.
-“We signed up because we wanted a personalized experience and the opportunity to work with exceptional faculty, and it was proven to us during the residency that we made the right choice.”Tags: Amelia Harrington, creative writing, master of fine arts in creative writing, MFA, MFA residency, Vita Fall 2018, Vita No. 5
+“We signed up because we wanted a personalized experience and the opportunity to work with exceptional faculty, and it was proven to us during the residency that we made the right choice.”Tags: Amelia Harrington, creative writing, English, master of fine arts in creative writing, MFA, MFA residency, Vita Fall 2018, Vita No. 5